Could Argos have dominated fashion in the UK?

 It takes more than Tu to tango

 While Tu has very much established itself as Sainsbury’s answer to George or F&F – a credible, good-value and decent-quality supermarket clothing range – why, with 18 months to plan, did Argos not consider adding other clothing brands to its own range to reflect its business model in other product lines?

-Admittedly, Sainsbury’s does sell products from Russell Athletic and Admiral, and it makes sense to push its own products from launch.
+Admittedly, Sainsbury’s sells products from Russell Athletic and Admiral, and it makes sense to push its own products from launch.
 However, Argos is known for its incredibly diverse and well-rounded product selection – it has the door-stopping catalogue to prove it – and even a small commitment to two or three brands from launch, or an announcement that more may be on the way, would have sent more positive signals to customers, as well as the promise of more variance in style and cost.

 Competitors are already innovating

 The reason for this relationship is simple: Asos knows exactly who its customers are.
-As Essential Retail reported last year, its frequency of returns is so unpredictable that even data scientists can’t build a business model to predict its fortunes.
+As Essential Retail reported in 2017, its frequency of returns is so unpredictable that even data scientists can’t build a business model to predict its fortunes.
 But it knows that its popularity is down to this flexibility, so it has introduced the Klarna payment method, which only charges for the goods that are kept and not returned.

 While Argos famously has a more human approach to order collection and distribution, it’s fundamentally unable to showcase its range like Zara can.
 Innovating with, say, interactive screens to “build” a look before buying the clothes could be a good way to combine technology and brand experience, while also twisting the arms of captive shoppers to buy more products in-store.